flamelily-bluescsi/bluescsi/picoide.md

 We will be the registered UK distributor for the [PicoIDE](https://picoide.com/){:target="_blank"}, and the project creator will get a share of every purchase.

+You can visit the PicoIDE documentation page here - [https://picoide.com/docs/](https://picoide.com/docs/){:target="_blank"} to learn about how it functions.

 Visit [https://picoide.com](https://picoide.com/){:target="_blank"} to learn more.

 <!-- form HTML -->